moejakob/moejakob.github.io/_portfolio/OS_project.md

 [![Correlation Table of CWTS and THE University Rankings](/images/OA/oa_the_corr_highlight.png)](/images/OA/oa_the_corr_highlight.png)
 <figcaption style="text-align: left; font-style: italic;">
-Figures 8: Correlation matrix (Pearson's r) of the CWTS and the THE University Rankings.
+Figure 9: Correlation matrix (Pearson's r) of the CWTS and the THE University Rankings.
 Correlations between OA (model) rates and THE scores are highlighted.
 </figcaption>
 <br/><br/>
 With two exceptions, the matrix shows positive correlations between all THE scores and all CWTS OA rates, indicating that overall, universities that have highe OA rates also score higher on the THE University Ranking scores.
 A very remarkable exception is the **Gold OA** rate which correlates **negatively** with the THE scores.
 As we have seen above, **Gold OA** is largely responsible for the strong increase in overall OA publication rates worldwide.
 While this is counterintuitive, it is somewhat consistent with the results of a study by [Piwowar and colleagues (2018)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5815332/) that found that **Gold OA** articles are cited **less often** than the overall average.
 In their discussion they state the following conjecture to explain this fact.